Skip to Content

 Furthermore, the defendant will have to pay a fine of $50 to $500, depending on the situation.
 The FRO will stay in effect until a court dissolves it, or until the plaintiff asks for its removal.
 However, if the plaintiff asks to remove the FRO, the judge will conduct a thorough interview to determine whether or not the plaintiff will be safe without the FRO in effect.

-Who May File Restraining Orders?
+Who Can File Restraining Orders in NJ?

 Under the New Jersey Prevention of Domestic Violence Act, people who are 18 years or older can file for a restraining order.
 Furthermore, emancipated minors, and those who have suffered acts of abuse, may file for restraining orders against aggressors.
 Emancipated minors are those under the age of 18 who have either been married, have entered the military, are pregnant, have children, or are declared emancipated by a court or administrative agency.